 - Sand/salt icy patches regularly (especially when temperature drops below freezing)

-- Install non-skid floor mats at entrances and extend into store far enough to allow customers to dry shoes
+- Install non-skid floor mats at entrances and ensure mats are kept dry

 - Put up “Caution – Wet Floor” signs at entrances and at the end of floor mats